isomerpages/nlb-biblioasia/_oct-2021/carving-cultural-imprints-the-huian-in-singapore.md

 title: "Carving Cultural Imprints: The Hui'an in Singapore"
 permalink: /vol-17/issue-3/oct-dec-2021/huianinsingapore
 ---
-#### A group of contractors from Hui’an county in China were responsible for building some of Singapore’s iconic landmarks. **Athanasios Tsakona**s has the story.
+#### A group of contractors from Hui’an county in China were responsible for building some of Singapore’s iconic landmarks. **Athanasios Tsakonas** has the story.

 ![Alt text for image on Isomer site](/images/vol-17-issue-3/hui-an/Facing%20Page.jpg)
 <div style="background-color: white;">A granite stone wall adorns the premises of the Singapore Hui An Association in Geylang.
 Taking centre stage on the wall is an image of a man and woman grappling with a woven basket brimming with fish, against a background of traditional Fujian junks and a radiating sun. <i>Photo courtesy of Jimmy Yap.</i></div>